ygorcosta/wedeploy.com/ui/src/pages/terms/index.md

 ### {$page.description}

 PLEASE READ THIS AGREEMENT CAREFULLY BEFORE PURCHASING AND/OR USING WEDEPLOY.
 BY USING WEDEPLOY, END USER SIGNIFIES ITS ASSENT TO AND ACCEPTANCE OF THIS AGREEMENT AND ACKNOWLEDGES IT HAS READ AND UNDERSTANDS THIS AGREEMENT.
 AN INDIVIDUAL ACTING ON BEHALF OF AN ENTITY REPRESENTS THAT HE OR SHE HAS THE AUTHORITY TO ENTER INTO THIS AGREEMENT ON BEHALF OF THAT ENTITY.
 IF END USER DOES NOT ACCEPT THE TERMS OF THIS AGREEMENT, THEN IT MUST NOT USE WEDEPLOY.

-This Liferay WeDeploy Alpha Services Agreement, including all referenced appendices and documents located at URLs (the **"Agreement"**), is between Liferay, Inc. (**"Liferay"**) with a principal place of business at 1400 Montefino Ave,  Diamond Bar, CA 91765 and the user of WeDeploy (**"WeDeploy"**) who accepts the terms of this Agreement (**"You"** or **"End User"**).
+This Liferay WeDeploy Beta Services Agreement, including all referenced appendices and documents located at URLs (the **"Agreement"**), is between Liferay, Inc. (**"Liferay"**) with a principal place of business at 1400 Montefino Ave, Diamond Bar, CA 91765 and the user of WeDeploy (**"WeDeploy"**) who accepts the terms of this Agreement (**"You"** or **"End User"**).
 The effective date of this Agreement is the earlier of the date that End User accepts this Agreement or the date that End User uses WeDeploy (**"Effective Date"**).

 ##### 1. Definitions